 - Story sacks available to borrow

-The Saltway Centre offers weekly sessions for children with autism as part of their Koalas Swindon Opportunity Group, covering the activities listed in the Swindon Portage section.
-A child may be referred to Koalas if they have specific to complex identified needs and they are either receiving multi professional input, or is likely to require it before they start school.
+A child may be referred to Explorers if they have specific to complex identified needs and they are either receiving multi-professional input, or is likely to require it before they start school.
 This may also include children who have significant medical conditions.

 There are five main libraries in Swindon, offering activities for children in the early years including:

 - Weekly story and rhyme times for children aged 0-5